Talking Heads: 1978–1980: Collaborations with Brian Eno

 More Songs About Buildings and Food (1978) was Talking Heads' first collaboration with producer Brian Eno, who had previously worked with Roxy Music, David Bowie, John Cale, and Robert Fripp; the title of Eno's 1977 song "King's Lead Hat" is an anagram of the band's name.
 Eno's unusual style meshed with the group's artistic sensibilities, and they began to explore an increasingly diverse range of musical directions—from psychedelic funk to Afrobeat, influenced prominently by Fela Kuti and Parliament-Funkadelic.
 This recording also established the band's relationship with Compass Point Studios in Nassau, The Bahamas.
 More Songs About Buildings and Food included a cover of Al Green's "Take Me to the River", which brought Talking Heads into the public consciousness and gave them their first Billboard Top 30 hit.

 The collaboration continued with Fear of Music (1979), which mixed the darker stylings of post-punk rock with funk and subliminal references to the geopolitical instability of the late 1970s.
 Music journalist Simon Reynolds cited Fear of Music as representing the Eno–Talking Heads collaboration "at its most mutually fruitful and equitable".
 The single "Life During Wartime" produced the catchphrase "This ain't no party, this ain't no disco".
 The song refers to the Mudd Club and CBGB, two popular New York nightclubs of the time.

 Remain in Light (1980) was heavily influenced by Fela Kuti, whose music had been introduced to the band by Eno.
-It explored West African polyrhythms, weaving these together with Arabic music from North Africa, disco, funk, and "found" voices.
+It explored West African polyrhythms, weaving these together with music from North Africa, disco, funk, and "found" voices.
 These combinations foreshadowed Byrne's later interest in world music.
 To perform these more complex arrangements, the band toured with an expanded group, including guitarist Adrian Belew and keyboardist Bernie Worrell among others, first at the Heatwave festival in August 1980.

 During this period, Weymouth and Frantz formed a commercially successful splinter group, Tom Tom Club, influenced by the foundational elements of hip hop, and Harrison released his first solo album, The Red and the Black.
 Byrne and Eno released My Life in the Bush of Ghosts, which incorporated world music, found sounds and a number of other prominent international and post-punk musicians.

 Remain in Lights lead single, "Once in a Lifetime", became a Top 20 hit in the UK, but initially failed to make an impression in the US.
 It grew into a popular standard over the next few years on the strength of its music video, which Time named one of the greatest of all time.